zenobio93/seat-docs/docs/user_guides/moons_reporter.md

 ![Importing a report](../img/moons_reporter_import.png)

 Seeding an intelligence database is usually a really long task.
-The Moons Reporter is simplifying the process as most as possible by asking your raw moon report collected by the in-game moon probing interface.
+The Moons Reporter simplifies the process as much as possible by accepting your raw moon report collected by the in-game moon probing interface.

 Here is the process which need to be follow in order to be able to import a new moon report :